 The Algorithms (Part 1) online course at Coursera taught by Sedgewick had been on my radar since I discovered his fantastic Algorithms (4th Edition) textbook.
 This course is offered every few months and I had enrolled once before in it, only to drop out due to laziness.
 This second time I joined it a month late, but was able to finish within the hard deadline time.

-This course is a must if you have loved Sedgewick’s Algorithms book.
-I loved the textbook for the intuitive explanations of the algorithms and their complexity, the elegant Java code and what is easily the best illustrations of algorithms and data structures.
-However, as I self-studied this textboo, I did not do any exercises or program any assignments.
-This is where Sedgewick’s online courses beautifully complement the book.
+This course is a must if you liked Sedgewick's Algorithms book.
+I loved this textbook for the intuitive explanations of the algorithms and their complexity, the elegant Java code and what is easily the best illustrations of algorithms and data structures I have seen so far.
+However, as I self-studied this textbook, I did not do any exercises or program any assignments.
+This is where Sedgewick's online courses beautifully complement the book.

 The course consists of lectures, exercises and assignments.
 Since I had studied the textbook and Sedgewick speaks pretty slowly, I was able to breeze through the lectures at a 1.5x speed.
 It acts as an excellent revision of the material in the textbook.
 Also note that there are lectures on some topics that are not in the textbook.
 For example, the geometric applications of BSTs.
 Another advantage of the lecture videos, is that you can see the algorithms in action in beautiful animations.
 These are many times better than viewing static illustrations in a book.
 This is especially true for operations on trees.